College Application Timeline

 • Participate in school extracurricular activities.

-• Take the practice PSAT, if appropriate.
+• Take the practice PSAT.

 • Work on earning your student service learning hours.